Amanda has over a decade's worth of homesteading experience: gardening, canning, butchering chickens, milking cows, and making maple syrup.

 But there is a similar corn variety that might surprise you.
 It is called Hopi blue.
 If it is picked at the right time, it can be eaten on the cob like sweet corn.
 If it gets too dry, it can be ground into cornmeal to make blue corn chips, tortillas, bread, or muffins.

 Painted Mountain corn is also very colorful.
 It can be eaten fresh like Hopi blue or ground into flour to make breads and muffins.
 These colored corns are not as sweet as sweet corn, and they tend to be more mealy.
-This means if you make corn bread with them, you will want to add sweetener, and the resulting bread will be more heavy.
+This means that if you make corn bread with them, you will want to add sweetener, and the resulting bread will be more heavy.
 These corns also make great fall decorations.
 Both Painted Mountain and Hopi blue were grown by Native Americans.
 We have them to thank for these beautiful and unique plants.

 Glass Gem Popcorn